markjmoyer/mjmoyer-ally/README.md

 ### Finishing Your install
 Once you have installed Node and Gulp, you're ready to initialize your project by running "npm install" from the command line inside your target directory.
+As long as the package.json is located in the root of your project, npm install will recognize and install each dependency listed.

     $> npm install

 ### Viewing Your Local Website
-I prefer to use an NPM package called http-server(https://www.npmjs.com/package/http-server).
-Once you run the command http-server, the command line will give you the server IP Address(s).
+I prefer to use an NPM package server called http-server(https://www.npmjs.com/package/http-server).
+Once you run the command http-server, the command line will give you the server IP Address(s) which to use.
 Assuming you have setup a local webserver, and assuming that you have cloned the source code for this project into your web root, you should be able to access the website at: